qypeng12/US_climate_regression/README.md

-# Regression of precipitation on temperature anomalies in Continental U.S.
+# Regression of climate anomalies in continental U.S.